PythonCharmers/python-future/README.rst

 - ``raise ... from`` syntax for exceptions.
 (This is simple to fix manually by creating a temporary variable.)

-- And any code that requires standard library features from Python 3 that are not available in the modules of the same names in Python 2.
+- And any code that requires new standard library features from Python 3 that weren't present under Python 2.
-  A couple of significantly refactored modules have been backported, however, since this was an easier process using ``future`` than handling the complexity of the renames.
-These modules are:
-  ``urllib``, ``html``, ``http``.

 - ``class MyClass:``
       ``...``